Medical Equipment Distributors NAICS 423450

 • A significant proportion of essential medical goods come from international sources despite efforts to bolster the domestic supply chain, according to the American Hospital Association (AHA).
 Nearly 70% of medical devices marketed in the US are manufactured exclusively overseas.
 In 2024 alone, the US imported over $75 billion in medical devices and supplies, according to an AHA analysis of Census Bureau data.
 These imports include many low margin, high-use essentials in hospital settings — such as syringes, needles, blood pressure cuffs, and IV saline bags.
 Hospitals also rely on imports for advanced surgical tools and other critical technologies.

-• Medical equipment distributor industry employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first six months of 2025, according to the US Bureau of Labor Statistics.
-Professional and commercial equipment distributor sales remained above pre-pandemic levels during the first half of 2025, according to the US Census Bureau (CB).
-Medical equipment distributors moderately increased their prices during 2024, according to the BLS.
+• Medical equipment distributor industry employment increased slightly and average wages for nonsupervisory employees increased moderately during the first eight months of 2025, according to the US Bureau of Labor Statistics.
+Professional and commercial equipment distributor sales are forecast to grow at a 3.99% compounded annual rate from 2025 to 2029, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund.

 Industry Revenue